junxit/us-congress-bills-117/bill.md

   - **(1)** An assessment of the challenges to the free flow of information into North Korea created by the censorship and surveillance technology apparatus of the Government of North Korea.
   - **(2)** A detailed description of the agencies and other government entities, key officials, and security services responsible for the implementation of North Korea’s repressive laws regarding foreign media consumption.
   - **(3)** A detailed description of the agencies and other government entities and key officials of foreign governments that assist, facilitate, or aid North Korea’s repressive censorship and surveillance state.
-  - **(4)** An assessment of the feasibility of new public-private sponsorships to increase free expression, circumvent censorship, and obstruct repressive surveillance in North Korea.
+  - **(4)** A review of existing public-private partnerships that provide circumvention technology and an assessment of the feasibility and utility of new tools to increase free expression, circumvent censorship, and obstruct repressive surveillance in North Korea.
   - **(5)** A description of and funding levels required for current United States Government programs and activities to provide access for the people of North Korea to a diverse range of fact-based information.
-  - **(6)** Guidance for the relevant Federal agencies, including the Department of State, on how agencies should work together and with other federally funded entities like the United States Agency for Global Media, to combat North Korea’s repressive censorship and surveillance apparatus by utilizing all available means.
+  - **(6)** An update of the plan required by section 104(a)(7)(A) of the North Korean Human Rights Act of 2004 (22 U.S.C.
+7814(a)(7)(A)).
+  - **(7)** A description of Department of State programs and funding levels for programs that promote internet freedom in North Korea, including monitoring and evaluation efforts.
+  - **(8)** A description of grantee programs of the United States Agency for Global Media in North Korea that facilitate circumvention tools and broadcasting, including monitoring and evaluation efforts.
-  - **(7)** A detailed assessment of how the United States International Broadcasting Surge Capacity Fund authorized under section 316 of the United States International Broadcasting Act of 1994 (22 U.S.C.
+  - **(9)** A detailed assessment of how the United States International Broadcasting Surge Capacity Fund authorized under section 316 of the United States International Broadcasting Act of 1994 (22 U.S.C.
 6216) has operated to respond to crisis situations in the past, and how authority to transfer unobligated balances from expired accounts would help the United States Agency for Global Media in crisis situations in the future.
-  - **(8)** A detailed plan for how the authorization of appropriations under section 6 will operate alongside and augment existing programming from the relevant Federal agencies and facilitate the development of new tools to assist that programming.
+  - **(10)** A detailed plan for how the authorization of appropriations under section 7 will operate alongside and augment existing programming from the relevant Federal agencies and facilitate the development of new tools to assist that programming.
 - **(c)** *Form of strategy* The strategy required by subsection (a) shall be submitted in unclassified form, but may include the matters required by paragraphs (2) and (3) of subsection (b) in a classified annex.

 ## § 5.
 Imposition of sanctions with respect to persons responsible for North Korea’s repressive censorship and surveillance state

-- **(a)** *In general* The President may impose the following sanctions with respect to each person identified under paragraph (2) or (3) of section 4(b):
+- **(a)** *In general* The President may impose the following sanctions with respect to any foreign person that the President determines knowingly engaged in, facilitated, or was responsible for censorship by the Government of North Korea or the Workers’ Party of Korea identified under paragraph (2) or (3) of section 4(b):
-  - **(1)** *Blocking of property* The exercise of all powers granted to the President by the International Emergency Economic Powers Act (50 U.S.C.
-1701 et seq.) to the extent necessary to block and prohibit all transactions in all property and interests in property of the person if such property and interests in property are in the United States, come within the United States, or are or come within the possession or control of a United States person.
+  - **(1)** *Blocking of property* The President may exercise all of the powers granted to the President under the International Emergency Economic Powers Act (50 U.S.C.
+1701 et seq.) to the extent necessary to block and prohibit all transactions in property and interests in property of the foreign person if such property and interests in property are in the United States, come within the United States, or are or come within the possession or control of a United States person.
   - **(2)** *Ineligibility for visas, admission, or parole*
     - **(A)** *Visas, admission, or parole* In the case of an alien, the alien may be—
       - **(i)** inadmissible to the United States;